GaloisInc/saw-training/IntroToSAW.rst

 SAW is a tool for extracting models from compiled programs and then applying both automatic and manual reasoning to compare them against a :term:`specification` of some kind.
 SAW builds models of programs by *symbolically executing* them, and is capable of building models from LLVM bitcode, JVM bytecode, x86 machine code, Rust's MIR internal representation, and a number of other formats.

-The first step to using SAW on ``pop_count`` is to use ``clang`` to construct its representation in LLVM bitcode.
+The first step to verifying ``pop_count`` with SAW is to use ``clang`` to construct its representation in LLVM bitcode.
 It is important to pass ``clang`` the ``-O1`` flag, because important symbols are stripped at higher optimization levels, while lower optimization levels yield code that is less amenable to symbolic execution.
+The `-g` flag leaves symbols in the output which helps SAW produce helpful messages when verification fails.
 It can be convenient to include this rule in a ``Makefile``:

 .. literalinclude:: examples/intro/Makefile
   :language: make